abdullahmunir24/SavorySmart/README.md

 If you have any questions or need assistance with the project, feel free to reach out to me:

 Abdullah Munir

 GitHub: abdullahmunir24

 Email: abdullahmunir2004@gmail.com

 Thank you for choosing SavorySmart.
-We hope it brings culinary creativity and joy to your life, making your cooking experience both exciting and delicious!
+I hope it brings culinary creativity and joy to your life, making your cooking experience both exciting and delicious!